maximalist0/2026-01-fluid-dex-v2/README.md

 # Q&A

 ### Q: On what chains are the smart contracts going to be deployed?
-Initially, the smart contracts will be deployed on Ethereum.
-Subsequently, deployment will expand to other EVM compatible chains where Fluid is live (currently on Plasma, Arbitrum, Base, and Polygon).
+Ethereum, Plasma, Arbitrum, Base, and Polygon.
+The code requires cancun and transient storage supported before deployment.
 ___

 ### Q: If you are integrating tokens, are you allowing only whitelisted tokens to work with the codebase or any complying with the standard?
 Are they assumed to have certain properties, e.g. be non-reentrant?
 Are there any types of [weird tokens](https://github.com/d-xo/weird-erc20) you want to integrate?
 The initial launch will be permissioned, with token and pool listings restricted to the team.
 Only standard ERC-20 tokens are intended to be integrated, and no “weird” tokens are planned.
 The codebase assumes tokens fully comply with the ERC-20 standard.
 Supported token decimals are between 6 and 18; further, the DEX contracts explicitly disallow tokens with 15, 16, or 17 decimals.

-After we make things permissionless, any tokens can be permissionlessly supported on DEX V2 as long as they abide by the limitations on the codebase.
+After we make things permissionless, any tokens can be permissionlessly supported on DEX V2 as long as they abide by the limitations on the codebase (refers only to D3 pools (smart collateral), while D4 pools (smart debt) will remain permissioned).
 However, the use of these tokens will be limited to the specific pool and will not affect the other pools.
+It's expected that contracts will work with standard tokens only (without weird traits and excluding tokens with 15, 16 and 17 decimals), and using weird tokens leading to issues is considered an acceptable risk.
+But, if a malicious actor can create a pool with a malicious token and harm other pools, then it can be a valid issue.
 ___

 ### Q: Are there any limitations on values set by admins (or other roles) in the codebase, including restrictions on array lengths?